 You can find a host of different opinions on whether to introduce gluten, wheat and dairy (or not!) when weaning your little one.
 We think it is more a matter of when and how to introduce these foods instead simply avoiding them – unless there is specific reason to avoid them, of course.
-Let’s have a look at why there is some controversy and what we think is the best approach to introducing these everyday foods.
+Let’s have a look at what we think is the best approach to introducing these everyday foods.

 The health authorities in the UK recommend waiting until your baby is 6 months old to introduce gluten cereals, wheat and dairy and other allergenic foods such as peanuts, eggs and shellfish.

 This is because early introduction of these foods can increase the risk of developing food allergies as we discussed on an earlier article.
 Immune reactions to foods can be triggered if undigested food particles enter the blood stream from the gut.
 This occurs when the gut is not perfectly sealed but has “gaps” that allow large particles to get through.
 Babies’ guts mature, i.e. can be considered “sealed”, during the first year of life and research shows they should be ready to digest gluten, wheat and dairy at around six months of age.

 It is important to note that if your baby was premature you should speak to your GP or nutritionist before introducing solids in general, and gluten and dairy in particular as you might need to delay introduction of these foods for a few weeks.

 Can I do anything to help my baby’s gut mature?

 You can.
 First and foremost, do not rush weaning, wait until at least 6 months to start and avoid gluten, dairy, fish, eggs and nuts until after 6 months.

 Your baby’s gut will mature on its own with time and a varied and balanced diet but you can support the good bacteria that protects the gut walls by taking a good probiotic if you are breastfeeding or with a good infant probiotic if your little one is on formula.

 What is gluten and what foods have it?